harleycalvert/nvims/docs/DATABASE.md

 - `CONSTRAINT chk_note_type CHECK (note_type IN ('General', 'Pastoral', 'Academic', 'Financial', 'Compliance', 'LAP', 'Incident', 'Communication'))`

 #### `avetmiss_submissions`

+Audit log of AVETMISS NAT collection submissions to the STA/NCVER.
+Each row records the RTO, reporting year, collection type (Annual, Quarterly, or Activity), submission date, submitting user, and status. `nat_file_paths` is a `jsonb` map of NAT file codes to their storage paths, preserving a record of exactly which file versions were submitted.
+References `training_orgs` and `app_users`.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|